 "SPENCERS WOOD was formed into an ecclesiastical parish by Order in Council Dec 17th 1913, from portions of the civil parishes of Shinfield, Swallowfield and Grazeley: it is 4 1/2 miles south by west from Reading, in Wokingham union, petty sessional division and county court district of Reading, rural deanery of Reading, archdeaconry of Berks and diocese of Oxford.
 The church of St Michael and All Angels, erected in 1908, is a building of red brick with stone dressings: the east window is stained: an organ was provided in 1910: there are 274 sittings.
 The living is a vicarage, net yearly value £153, in the gift of the Bishop of Oxford, and held since 1914 by the Rev. Frederick Temple Lewarne BA of Selwyn College, Cambridge.
 There is a Congregational Chapel, erected in 1885, with 250 sittings.
 Three Mile Cross is a hamlet 3/4 mile north.
 Here is a Wesleyan Methodist chapel."

 From Kelly's Directory of Berkshire (1915), transcribed by Robert Monk ©2011.

-Other descriptions can be found from other periods in various trade directories covering Berkshire from the early 19th century onwards and from A Vision of Britain Through Time.
+Other descriptions can be found from other periods in various trade directories covering Berkshire from the early 19th century onwards from Berkshire FHS (members only) and from A Vision of Britain Through Time.

 - Congregational chapel erected c1800, replaced 1837 or 1885, closed c1997.
 For early history, see The History of the Congregational Churches in the Berks, etc

 - Ask for a calculation of the distance from Spencers Wood to another place.

 - Spencers Wood was in the hundred of Theale

 You can see the administrative areas in which Spencers Wood has been placed at times in the past.
 Select one to see a link to a map of that particular area.